Arbitrary Lagrangian-Eulerian finite element approximations for axisymmetric two-phase flow: Introduction

 The stability of ALE finite element methods was first analyzed in \cite{Nobile1999} for the convection-diffusion equation based on either a conservative or nonconservative ALE formulation.
 In the paper, a condition of geometric conservative law (GCL) was proposed to guarantee an unconditional stability estimate that does not depend on the velocity of the ALE reference.
 A further stability analysis of ALE methods with a variety of time discretizations was considered in \cite{Boffi04stability}.
+We also refer the readers to \cite{Hron2006monolithic, Etienne09perspective, Liu2016second, Lozovskiy19, Lan2020, Wang2020energy, Kesler21} for the ALE methods of other problems such as the Stokes/parabolic moving interface problems and the fluid-structure intersection problem.
 As regards ALE methods for multi-phase flow, stability estimates can be found in e.g., \cite{Gerbeau2009generalized, ivanvcic2022energy, Duan2022energy, GNZ23}.
 For example, in \cite{ivanvcic2022energy}, the energy stability was established based on a GCL-type approximation of a conservative ALE formulation in the context of the single-phase of fluid.
 On assuming a divergence free velocity of the ALE frame, an energy-stable ALE method of the nonconservative form was recently proposed in \cite{Duan2022energy}.
 More recently in \cite{GNZ23}, the authors devised two structure-preserving ALE approximations for the two-phase incompressible flow in both the conservative and nonconservative form, and the introduced methods were shown to satisfy unconditional stability and exact volume preservation on the fully discrete level.

 Despite the abundance of numerical work for two-phase flow, the computation for the fully 3d problem remains a very challenging task.
 The difficulties stem not only from the large size of the problem but also the complicated mesh manipulations which are often required in the front-tracking methods, see~\cite{Anjos20143d,BGN15stable, Duan2022energy}.
 Fortunately, in many situations the complex 3d problem can be reduced to a much simpler two-dimensional problem in the meridian half-plane provided that the considered flow satisfies rotational symmetry.
 In this axisymmetric setting the fluid interface can also be modeled by a one-dimensional generating curve, which dramatically reduces the computational complexity and troublesome work of mesh control.
 Existing numerical works for the axisymmetric two-phase flow can be found in Refs.~\cite{Sussman00coupled,Chessa2003,Kim05diffuse,Ganesan08accurate,Gros18interface,Huang22diffuse, GNZ23asy}.
 Very recently unfitted finite element approximations were analyzed by the authors in \cite{GNZ23asy}.
 In the current work, we aim to explore accurate and efficient numerical approximations for the axisymmetric two-phase flow in the ALE framework.
 In particular, the main results of this work are stated as follows. \begin{itemize} \item Based on our recent 2d/3d work in \cite{GNZ23}, we introduce appropriate conservative and nonconservative ALE approximations which enable the stability of the fluid kinetic energy. \item Inspired by the works in \cite{BGN19asy, BGN19variational}, we discuss two possible approximations of the surface tension forces which lead to either an unconditional stability estimate or to an equidistribution property. \item Building on ideas in \cite{Jiang21,BGNZ22volume, GNZ23asy}, we adapt the introduced methods to further achieve volume-preserving approximations with the help of suitable time-integrated interface normals on the discrete level. \end{itemize}